Iqoqo/redux-snoop/README.md

 # Introduction

-Testing redux flow (beyond unit tests) is hard and requires the test code to have knowledge of internal implementation of the store creation and to alter it.
-This library introduces more of a grey-box approach and let you write tests when you don't have or want access to the actual store creation logic.
+Testing redux flow (beyond unit tests) requires the test not only to have knowledge of internal implementation of store creation, but also to alter it.
+This library introduces more of a grey-box approach and let you write tests even if you don't have or want access to the actual store creation logic.

 ## Why redux-snoop?